ⓘ We are reader-supported and may earn a small commission at no additional cost to you if a purchase is made through one of our links.

 - Best for Most People: Sunbeam PC7900 Auto Brew Drip Filter Coffee Machine

-- Most Compact Drip Coffee Machine: Automatic Drip Coffee Maker
+- Best Budget Drip Filter Coffee Machine: Auspure Easy Drip Coffee Maker

-1. Best Overall: De’Longhi Clessidra Drip Coffee Machine
+3. Best Value Drip Filter Coffee Machine: De’Longhi Clessidra Drip Coffee Machine

-The De'Longhi Clessidra Drip Coffee Machine takes the top spot on our list of best drip filter coffee machines because it is efficient, easy to use, and also has an anti-drip feature that will keep your countertop mess-free.
+The De'Longhi Clessidra Drip Coffee Machine is efficient, easy to use, and also has an anti-drip feature that will keep your countertop mess-free.
 This unit comes with a 1.25-litre carafe that can hold 10 cups of coffee.
 The carafe is made of high-quality glass to increase durability.

 Additionally, it has an ergonomic handle that will provide you with maximum grip when pouring your coffee.
 What’s more, the heating plate heats the water with precision, thus providing you with flavour-rich coffee each time.
 With a brewing temperature of 92°C to 96°C, this machine will make your coffee just the way you like it.
 Also, you won’t have to worry about the coffee getting cold within the first 40 minutes after brewing.